ru22-14/veg-foodie/README.md

 To clone this project into Gitpod you will need:

 1. A Github account.
 Create a Github account here
-2. Use the Chrome browser
-Then follow these steps:
+2. Use the Chrome browser and then follow these steps:

 1. Install the Gitpod Browser Extentions for Chrome.
 2. After installation, restart the browser.